 - Most courses include hands-on laboratory skills, where students learn how to do science, including practical professional skills

 - Biology faculty highly value mentoring undergraduate researchers.
 In our research programs, students work side-by-side with professors, often co-authoring conference presentations or publications.

-- Develop professional and personal friendships through the Biology Club, the Beta Beta Beta biology honor society and informal gatherings
+- Students can make lasting personal and professional friendships through the Biology Club and the Beta Beta Beta biology honor society

 The program features a hands-on approach with a curriculum that emphasizes learning about life processes by making original observations, asking biological questions, and testing hypothesis through experimentation.
 Courses provide in-depth knowledge in three areas of biology:

 Students increase their ability to think critically, synthesize information, and communicate effectively.
 Independent investigations are emphasized throughout the curriculum starting with freshman General Biology and ending with a senior research capstone experience.